KazuCocoa/pagesource-jetpack-compose/README.md

 ## Concusion

 UiDevice and Espresso cannot get full hierarchy to detect elements...

 Okay, but the feature is really awesome since we can handle elements without XMLs.
 While it means we must take care of snapshot testing more to ensure Views.

+> Jetpack Compose is currently in an early-exploration, pre-alpha stage.Its API surfaces are not yet finalized and it should not be used for production.

+As the compose page addresses, current status is exactly early stage.
+Looking forward to the evolution.